A Sick Day for Amos McGee: Plot

 Amos McGee is a punctual man who goes about his day the same way every day.
 He swings his legs out of bed, puts on a fresh uniform and hops on the #5 bus at 6:00 AM to go to the zoo.
 While at the City Zoo, Amos always makes time to visit his good friends and always gives them exactly what they need.
 He follows a reliable agenda of activities with each of his favorite animals: the elephant, the tortoise, the penguin, the rhinoceros and the owl.
 Amos plays chess with the elephant, who thinks long and hard before each move, races the tortoise and lets him win, sits quietly with the very shy penguin, lends a handkerchief to the runny-nosed rhinoceros, and at dusk reads to the owl, who is scared of the dark.
 One day, however, Amos wakes up with a terrible cold.
 He decides that he won't make it to work.
 Because Amos is a reliable friend, his dear friends start to wonder where he is.
 Getting worried, the animals leave the zoo and hop onto the #5 bus to Amos' house.
 To comfort Amos, each animal stretches beyond his or her fears to help a friend recover.
 Afterwards, they all go to sleep, as they have a morning bus to catch that takes them back to the zoo.

 Writing and illustrations

-The book has a kind of timeless quality, giving no real indication of the era in which it was created.
+The book has a timeless quality, giving no real indication of the era in which it was created.
 A Sick Day for Amos McGee is about what friends will do to help each other.
 Erin's illustrations contain hidden details for the reader to find and which help give the animals and Amos character.
 These detailed but still subtle illustrations help to contribute to the book's overall feel for the reader.
 She created her illustrations using woodblock technique and pencils, primarily using muted colors with yellows and red added for contrast.
 The Horn Book Magazine reviewer Kitty Flynn called the illustrations well drawn to complement the "gentle text".
 Several reviewers gave particular praise to the book's final pages.